Top 5 Best Blood Pressure Monitors

 • Needed to calibrate with doctor’s office monitor

 Nearly half of the adults in the United States have high blood pressure, and the ability to monitor the condition from home is an important part of effective treatment.
 Checking and tracking your blood pressure at home doesn't have to be complicated or bothersome.
-Blood pressure monitoring at home is cost-effective, convenient, and provides valuable data to help determine if treatment options are working.
+Blood pressure monitoring at home is cost-effective and convenient and provides valuable data to help determine if treatment options are working.
 Tracking measurements and noting trends over time impacts decisions regarding types and dosages of medications and could help you avoid complications and enjoy better health.

 Author: